sanskrit/learnsanskrit.org/content/vyakarana/tinanta/guna.md

 Now that our suffixes are in place, it is time to apply any rules that are conditioned by these suffixes.
-For {s sArvadhAtuka} suffixes specifically, there is one particular operation we should learn about: the replacement of the root vowel with its {s guNa} form:
+For {s sArvadhAtuka} suffixes specifically, there is one particular operation we should learn about: the replacement of the root vowel with its {s guNa} form.
+Here is an example:

 {ex